A story is an entity of its own.

 The story already exists.
 You are simply the scribe.

 Your task is only to listen and record.
-Your creative energy is utilized to connect with the story and characters in a way that lets you produce the most detailed images of what has already occurred.
+You have to utilize your creative energy to connect with the story and characters in a way that allows you to produce the most detailed images of what has already occurred.

 In theory, this should make the whole “writing a book” endeavor so much easier.